hippie68/ftpdump/README.md

     To dump more installed games, repeat steps 4) and 5).

     Before running the script, make sure the game is completely installed.
-    Should the dumping process get interrupted, please delete partial dumps before trying again.

     Exit the script at any time by pressing CTRL-C.

     Options:
       -a, --app          Dump app data.
           --appdb        Dump app.db file and quit.
       -d, --dlc          Dump DLC data.
           --debug        Print debug information.
           --debug-pfs    Print debug information while extracting a PFS image file.
           --dump PATH    Dump specified FTP file or directory and quit.
                          Directories must end with a slash: "PATH/".
           --extract-pfs PFS_IMAGE_FILE
                          Extract a local PFS image file and quit.
           --extract-pkg PKG_FILE
                          Extract a local PKG file and quit.
       -h, --help         Print usage information.
       -k, --keystone     Dump original keystone.
+          --keep-trying  Infinitely keep trying to connect.
           --no-decrypt   Do not tell the FTP server to enable SELF decryption.
       -p, --patch        Dump patch data.
+      -r, --resume       Resume a previously interrupted download.
+In rare cases and with most FTP servers this can corrupt decrypted files.
       -s, --sflash       Dump sflash0 file and quit.
           --shutdown     Send the SHUTDOWN command and quit.
 If the FTP server is a payload that understands the command, it will stop running.
           --use-pfs      Instead of downloading files separately, download and extract the PFS image file.
       -v, --verbose      Print the FTP client/server dialog while downloading files.

 By default, app, patch, and DLC data will be dumped.
 If no output directory is specified, the current directory will be used.